script-fu/script-fu.github.io/_posts/2023-03-08-filter-plugin.md

 # * Tested in GIMP 2.99.14 *

-In Gimp 3 the user can select more than one layer.
+In GIMP 3 the user can select more than one layer.
 Plug-ins can also take in more than one layer, as a vector, which is a list of drawables.
 This is enabled by using a new type of script-fu register, *script-fu-register-filter*